KNEE REPLACEMENT AND WINNING DISABILITY BENEFITS

 To ambulate effectively, individuals must be capable of sustaining a reasonable walking pace over a sufficient distance to be able to carry out activities of daily living.
 They must have the ability to travel without companion assistance to and from a place of employment or school.
 Therefore, examples of ineffective ambulation include, but are not limited to:

 - the inability to walk without the use of a walker,

 - inability to walk a block at a reasonable pace on rough or uneven surfaces,

 - the inability to use standard public transportation,

 - unable to carry out routine ambulatory activities, such as shopping and banking,

 - and the inability to climb a few steps at a reasonable pace with the use of a single hand rail.

 The ability to walk independently about one’s home without the use of assistive devices does not, in and of itself, constitute effective ambulation.

 HOW DO I PROVE DISABILITY IF I HAVE HAD KNEE REPLACEMENT SURGERY?

-If you have not returned to work after you knee surgery, you may have a disability.
-In order to prove disability, you should hire a law firm with experience.
-Cannon Disability has 30 years of legal experience representing disabled individuals.
-We know what it takes to prove disability to the SSA and we can help you.
+If you have not returned to work after you knee surgery, you may be disabled.
+In order to prove disability, you should hire a law firm that specializes in disability.
+Cannon Disability is that firm.
+We have over 30 years of legal experience representing disabled individuals.
+Therefore, we know what it takes to prove disability to the SSA.
+Over all, we want to help you win.
 We have won over $100 million in disability benefits for our clients.
 You do not want to go to court alone.
 It is our job to help you obtain the medical evidence you need to win benefits.